 5.3.8.5 Read Data Interface (Figure 5-64) - Read data RD7(SB)-RD0(SB), RDP(SB) is received from the positive slave bus and applied to read data flip-flops.
 The flip-flops are clocked by RSDO(SB) pulses also received from the positive slave bus.
 (Note that the logic that gates the TE10N read data and RSDO pulses to the positive slave bus is on the M8927 module.)
 The output of the read data flip-flops, which is in reverse order with respect to the input, is converted to negative logic by level converters Q33 through Q41 and placed onto the negative slave bus.
 Data bit RD0 is directly coupled from the read data flip-flops to the level converters.
-Data bits RD1-RD7, RDP are applied to the converters via a read data/delay mux.
-In the body of the record, the mux passes the read data to the negative slave bus.
-At BSET time EMD asserts, which in turn asserts DELAY switch (if MOL is true) and switches the mux.
-Thus, if a drive on the positive slave bus is selected (TE10N or TE10W), the EMD pulse switches the delay code from the delay ROM onto read lines RD1-RD7, RDP.
+Data bits RD1-RD7, RDP are applied to the negative slave bus.
+At BSET time EMD asserts, which in turn asserts DELAY switch (if MOL is true) and switches the delay code from the delay ROM onto read lines RD1-RD7, RDP.
 The delay code is used by the controller to establish the delay period for capstan motor acceleration and deceleration.
 The delay code is a function of the type of drive selected (7TRK), whether the drive is starting or stopping (ACCL), and the type of operation the drive is executing (WRE, FOR).
 The delay periods are shown in Table 5-8.